 Apart from spend trends with transaction activity, ampliFI also studied redemption trends across our client reward programs.

 The data also shows that redemptions remained a critical component within rewards programs, as we’ve seen a steady increase in redemption activity.
 Due to travel restrictions, consumer redemption volumes have shifted away from travel redemptions into gift cards, cash equivalents, and merchandise; items that provide financial relief or entertainment.
 However, as COVID-19 restrictions continue to ease, we can see travel redemptions have begun to cautiously increase, but are still well below benchmarks and trends of pre-pandemic days.
 In summary, our study confirms the impact on rewards card portfolios has been minimal.
 While the transaction spend categories and redemptions have shifted, our client’s portfolios have maintained volume during a difficult economic time.
 Impactful engagement strategies and loyalty programs continue to bring the card to top-of-wallet and results in the growth of rewards card portfolios. ampliFI continues to follow and leverage the COVID-19 spend and redemption data stream to create a loyalty program that works for everyone.

 Talk to us and see how we can ampliFI your loyalty & rewards program today!

-ampliFI Loyalty Solutions is proud to serve over 2,000 financial institutions, delivering robust loyalty and reward programs for over 30 years with the continuity of positive feedback that drives us to be the best in the industry.
+ampliFI Loyalty Solutions is proud to serve nearly 2,100 financial institutions, delivering robust loyalty and reward programs for 20+ years with the continuity of positive feedback that drives us to be the best in the industry.